logo

 RESISTANCE NOW!

-In response to the politically motivated dismissal of Matej Drlička as Director General of the Slovak National Theatre in mid-August 2024, the Vienna Festival launched the RESISTANCE NOW!
-TOUR throughout Europe, America and Asia.
-So far, 16 stops in different cities from Stockholm to Belgrade, from Antwerp to Prague, from New York to Mosul to Taipei, have sparked artistic actions, political interventions, and debates.
+Debates, open letters, radical performative interventions: In response to the politically motivated dismissal of Matej Drlička as Director General of the Slovak National Theatre in mid-August 2024, Milo Rau and the Vienna Festival launched the RESISTANCE NOW!
+TOUR throughout Europe, America and Asia in so far more than 20 cities from Stockholm to Belgrade, from Antwerp to Prague, from New York to Mosul to Taipei, from from Kyiv to Bucharest.
+Whether it's an online reading connecting Iraq with the USA (“The Second Coming”), an entire guerrilla festival in cooperation with the censored Serbian theater festival Bitef, a debate in the Ukrainian capital Kyiv, or an alternative Nobel Prize banquet: the Vienna Festival and its partners around the world are committed to a more just, democratic, fair, and humane cultural policy!

 Creatives around the world are invited to join the global and diverse campaign!
-At www.resistance-now-together.eu, our partner, the European Theatre Convention, brings together artistic positions, debates and events – all united in the common goal of advocating for a new European law to safeguard culture.
+At www.resistance-now-together.eu, our partner, the European Theatre Convention, brings together artistic positions, debates and events.
+The aim is to establish a new law at European level to protect and promote culture, amounting to 2% of the EU budget.

 Because the answer to nationalism has to be diverse and global